 What Is Executive Function Disorder?

-Up to 90% of kids with ADHD also have executive function challenges, many of which last into adulthood.
-EFD impairs nearly all goal-directed behavior.
-Here’s how to identify it, and get it under control.
+What is executive functioning?
+Executive function skills enable us to plan, focus attention, remember instructions, and manage multiple tasks.
+Up to 90 percent of kids with ADHD struggle with executive dysfunction, which impairs goal-directed behavior.
+Here’s how to identify EFD, and get it under control.

-Broadly speaking, executive functions refer to the cognitive and mental abilities that help people engage in goal-directed action.
+Broadly speaking, executive functioning refers to the cognitive and mental abilities that help people engage in goal-directed action.
 They direct actions, control behavior, and motivate us to achieve our goals and prepare for future events.
 People with executive function disorder (EFD) struggle to organize and regulate their behavior in ways that will help them accomplish long-term goals.

-ADHD and EFD are tightly linked, but far from synonymous.
+Attention deficit disorder (ADHD or ADD) and executive functions are tightly linked, but far from synonymous.
 They both make it exceedingly difficult to complete tasks and stay organized, but EFD is a broad condition that also affects attention, learning, and social, organizational and time-management skills in ways that differ from ADHD.

 The seven major types of self-regulation associated with executive function are as follows: